apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：-1

 node(FE or BE) will be considered belonging to the same Palo cluster if they have same cluster id.
 Cluster id is usually a random integer generated when master FE start at first time.
-You can also specify one。
+You can also specify one.

 ### auth_token